Giovanna1997/Machine-Learning-/README.md

-# Machine Learning Labs from Stanford University Course
+# Machine Learning Labs from Stanford University
 This repository contains my completed labs from Stanford University's Supervised Machine Learning: Regression and Classification course, of the Machine Learning specialization

 Topics covered: